MONTMARTRE GUIDE

 Le Très Particulier

-Located in the heart of the Hôtel Particulier Montmartre, the Very Particular stands out for the originality of its setting divided between a green garden blooming in all seasons, a glass roof with lush vegetation and the interior bar decorated in a Garden of Eden style.
-We come to enjoy creative cocktails, day and night.
+Located in the heart of the Hôtel Particulier Montmartre, Le Très Particulier stands out for the originality of its setting divided between a green garden blooming in all seasons, a glass roof with lush vegetation and the interior bar decorated in a Garden of Eden style.
+You can enjoy creative cocktails there, day and night.

 Address : Hôtel Particulier Montmartre, 23 Av.
 Junot Pavillon D, 75018 Paris